sebastian-zieba/sebastian-zieba.github.io/_pages/about.md

   - /about.html
 ---

-Postdoc at the MPIA, Heidelberg, Germany
+Postdoctoral researcher at the Center for Astrophysics | Harvard & Smithsonian (Cambridge, USA)

-Starting September 2024, I'll be joining the Smithsonian Astrophysical Observatory at the CfA as a [Sagan Fellow](https://science.nasa.gov/missions/hubble/nasa-awards-astrophysics-postdoctoral-fellowships-for-2024/) to characterize the surfaces and atmospheres of rocky exoplanets using JWST.
+In September 2024, I joined the Smithsonian Astrophysical Observatory at the CfA as a [Sagan Fellow](https://science.nasa.gov/missions/hubble/nasa-awards-astrophysics-postdoctoral-fellowships-for-2024/) to characterize the surfaces and atmospheres of rocky exoplanets using JWST.

 My research revolves around the characterization of exoplanets with space telescopes like Spitzer, Hubble, JWST, and the discovery of exocomets with TESS.
 My previous work includes: